 \section{Introduction}

-A crucial underpinning of human knowledge and innovation is the ability of human experts to \emph{research and synthesize} known facts and new findings to support others in comprehending, verifying and building upon existing work.
-Recently, new systems designed for \emph{generative research synthesis} offer exciting capabilities and promises to automate challenging research synthesis tasks, which often require laborious hours of literature search, reading, and writing from human experts.
-These systems include a wide array of both commercial DeepResearch offerings, including ones from OpenAI~\cite{noauthor_introducing_nodate-1}, Gemini~\cite{noauthor_gemini_nodate-1}, Anthropic~\cite{noauthor_claude_nodate-1}, Grok~\cite{noauthor_grok_nodate-1}, and Perplexity~\cite{noauthor_introducing_nodate-4}, as well as open-source methods, such as STORM~\cite{shao_assisting_2024}, DeepResearcher~\cite{zheng_deepresearcher_2025}, and OpenScholar~\cite{asai_openscholar_2024}.
-These systems push the frontier of AI capabilities, demonstrating promising performance on existing factuality and question-answering benchmarks~\cite{wei_measuring_2024, krishna_fact_2025, mialon_gaia_2023, wei_browsecomp_2025}, pushing the frontier of AI capabilities.
+A core foundation of human knowledge and innovation is the ability of human experts to \emph{research and synthesize} known facts and new findings, enabling others to comprehend, verify and build upon prior work.
+Recently, systems for \emph{generative research synthesis} have emerged, promising to automate tasks that produce long-form outputs (e.g., multi-page reports), which traditionally demand hours of literature searching, reading and writing by human experts.
+These offerings include commercial ones---from OpenAI~\citep{noauthor_introducing_nodate-1}, Gemini~\citep{noauthor_gemini_nodate-1}, Anthropic~\citep{noauthor_claude_nodate-1}, Grok~\citep{noauthor_grok_nodate-1}, and Perplexity~\citep{noauthor_introducing_nodate-4}---as well as open-source methods, such as STORM~\citep{shao_assisting_2024}, DeepResearcher~\citep{zheng_deepresearcher_2025}, and OpenScholar~\citep{asai_openscholar_2024}.
+Existing systems demonstrate promising performance on factuality and question-answering benchmarks~\citep{wei_measuring_2024, krishna_fact_2025, mialon_gaia_2023, wei_browsecomp_2025}, pushing the frontier of AI capabilities.

-Yet, as this new class of systems emerges, a key question remains: \emph{how should we benchmark and evaluate generative research synthesis?} The progress of these systems requires benchmarks that carefully evaluate their critical capabilities.
-Specifically, these systems provide three core functions: (1) \emph{retrieval}, typically from a large, complex, and constantly-evolving corpus, such as the live web, to collect key information (2) \emph{knowledge synthesis}, to generate coherent long-form answers that surface key facts, integrating general knowledge and findings from many retrieved sources, and (3) \emph{verifiability}, providing citations that allow readers to trace each stated claim in the synthesized answer to a reputable source from the retrieved set.
-The ideal benchmark must holistically evaluate across all three of these dimensions, while providing a realistic and challenging research synthesis task, which the community can reliably and repeatedly benchmark on over time.
+Yet, as this new class of systems emerges, a key question remains: \emph{how should we benchmark and evaluate generative research synthesis?} The progress of these systems requires benchmarks that carefully evaluate their critical capabilities---specifically, three core functions: (1) \emph{retrieval}, typically from a large, complex, and constantly-evolving corpus, such as the live web, to collect key information (2) \emph{knowledge synthesis}, to generate coherent, long-form answers that surface key facts, integrating general knowledge and findings from many retrieved sources, and (3) \emph{verifiability}, providing citations that allow readers to trace each stated claim in the synthesized answer to a reputable source from the retrieved set.
+The ideal benchmark must holistically evaluate across all three of these dimensions, while providing a realistic and challenging research synthesis task.